ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 -  ``TXPOWER`` - this is the transmit power in dBm.
 The maximum is 20dBm
 -  ``ECC`` - this enables/disables the golay error correcting code
 -  ``MAVLINK`` - this controls MAVLink framing and reporting.
-0=no mavlink framing, 1=frame mavlink, 2=low latency mavlink
+0=no MAVLink framing, 1=frame mavlink, 2=low latency mavlink
 -  ``MIN_FREQ`` - minimum frequency in kHz
 -  ``MAX_FREQ`` - maximum frequency in kHz
 -  ``NUM_CHANNELS`` - number of frequency hopping channels